ij-plugins/ijp-imagej-launcher/ReadMe.md

 **1. Download FIJI without JRE**

 Go to https://fiji.sc/ and select "Download the no-JRE version".
-That should get you file called `fiji-nojre.zip`
+That should get file called `fiji-nojre.zip`

 **2. Unzip the `fiji-nojre.zip` in a folder of choice**